min2ha/ukwa-site/content/target/66593/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Replace May with Gove to sort out Brexit, Tory donor urges

 Michael Gove should be installed as the new Tory leader because Theresa May has shown that she cannot “carry Brexit through”, major party donor Crispin Odey publicly warned.